brakmic/WebComponents/README.md

 Default module loader is <a href="https://github.com/webpack/webpack" target="_blank">Webpack</a>.
 The included *webpack.conf.js* works directly without any adjustment.

-To get all needed modules before fuirst build type *npm install*.
+To get all needed modules before first build type *npm install*.

 After that use *webpack* or *webpack --watch*.